-We aim to develop the underlying technology and run trials with users over this eighteen month project.
-Our goals are to deliver improvements to the user experience of door-to-door travel, to reduce industry and local authority operational overheads, and identify possible business models.
+We developed the underlying route planning technology and ran trials with users over this eighteen month project.
+Our goals were to deliver improvements to the user experience of door-to-door travel, to reduce industry and local authority operational overheads, and identify possible business models.
 All of these were achieved.

-Our project partners are: University of Aberdeen, Ayoupa, Birmingham City Council, Caution Your Blast and InterDigital Europe.
-The project is led by Caution Your Blast (CYB).
+The project partners were: University of Aberdeen, Ayoupa, Birmingham City Council, Caution Your Blast and InterDigital Europe.
+The project was led by Caution Your Blast (CYB).

-We are pleased that this Smart Routing project is being partly funded with an Innovate UK grant of £940K.
+We were pleased that this Smart Routing project was being partly funded with an Innovate UK grant of £940K.

 All our partners are passionate about, and have been recently involved in, projects for improving passenger experience and/or the readiness of the transport industry to support smart mobility solutions.